mazhar266/emotion/README.md

 ## Emotion

-This is the image service of TicketChai
+This is a REST API enabled image micro-service

 ### Requirements

 - Python 3.6 or later
 - Cassandra 3 or later
 - ImageMagick 7 or later
+- Python Flask

 ### How to run